zeidk/enpm809y_fall2022/README.md

 # first_package
-Package used in L10 ENPM809Y Fall2022
+Package used in Lectures 9 and 10 ENPM809Y Fall2022

 - `cd ~/ros2_ws`